 I HAVE A BACKGROUND AS A HEALTH PROFESSIONAL, HOW CAN I HELP?

-- Contact us via email at email@example.com and tell us about your background.
-We will suggest a destination based on current needs and
+- Contact us via email at firstname.lastname@example.org and tell us about your background.
+We will suggest a destination based on current needs.

-I HAVE A BACKGROUND AS A CHILDCARE PROFESSIONAL / SPECIALISATION IN CHILD RELATED HEALTH?
+I HAVE A BACKGROUND AS A CHILDCARE PROFESSIONAL / SPECIALIZATION IN CHILD RELATED HEALTH?
 HOW CAN I HELP?

-- There is always a need for people with childcare backgrounds and/or a specialisation in child related health.
+- There is always a need for teachers and other personnel with childcare backgrounds.

-- Contact us via email at firstname.lastname@example.org and tell us about your background.
-We will suggest a destination from the current needs and
+- Contact us via email at email@example.com and tell us about your background.
+We will suggest a destination from the current needs.

-WHAT KIND OF ADMINISTRATIVE COSTS DO YOU HAVE AS AN ORGANISATION?
+WHAT KIND OF ADMINISTRATIVE COSTS DO YOU HAVE AS AN ORGANIZATION?

 - A Drop in the Ocean has minimal administrative costs.
-From July 2016 we employ 1.5 people.
+From April 2019 we have 4 employed people, and two part time employees and also three fundraisers, working part-time.
+A Drop in the Ocean is recognised by the Norwegian ControlCommittee for Fundraising.
 You can find more information on our annual report.

 I WANT TO GIVE MONEY/DONATE, HOW DO I DO THIS?